STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 project, it generates the files needed by your build tool (gnu make, visual studio, etc.) for building |hpx|.

-In general, the |HPX| CMake scripts try to adhere to the general CMake policies on how to write CMake-based projects.
+In general, the |hpx| CMake scripts try to adhere to the general CMake policies on how to write CMake-based projects.

 Basic CMake usage